 Learn how accounts receivable factoring works, the different types, how to calculate it, and ways businesses can get cash faster from unpaid invoices.

-In your business, here is something that you have for sure experience before.
+Dadhich Rami In your business, here is something that you have for sure experience before.
 You sell something, your customer takes it, all smiles on their face.
 They nod at you, shake your hand, promise to “settle the invoice soon; after all, you are family!” .... and just vanish into the mystery land of 30, 60, and even 90 days later.
 Meanwhile, your bank balance is giving you side-eye, your suppliers are already calling, and your employees expect their salaries on time (of course they do).
+In fact, the global factoring market reached $4.9 billion in 2024, showing how widely businesses use it to solve cash flow issues.

 Accounts receivable factoring is when a business sells its unpaid invoices to a company called a factoring company.
 The factoring company gives the business most of the money from those invoices straight away.
 And later, when the customer finally pays, the Factor keeps a small fee and passes the rest back.